-Pursuant to Section 2.2(d) of the TDPs, Tort Claims shall be reviewed, processed, and liquidated in chronological order based on the date and time the Proofs of Claim were timely filed with the Bankruptcy Court, or, in the case of Category A Future Tort Claims, based on the date of filing a Trust Claim Form with the Trust (such dates and times being referred to as the "Filing Date").
+Pursuant to Section 2.2(d) of the TDPs, Tort Claims shall be reviewed, processed, and liquidated in chronological order based on the date and time the Proofs of Claim were timely filed with the Bankruptcy Court (such dates and times being referred to as the "Filing Date").
 The order for processing Tort Claims with the same Filing Date shall be determined by a lottery.